remindmodel/remind/tutorials/10_DebuggingREMIND.md

 If not, it is worth looking at the `.gms` file this equation is part of, by searching for `SOF` (start of file) and `EOF` (end of file) marks above and below the equation.
 Then navigate to this file in github and see in the history whether it was recently changed, which may have caused this error.
 But it is important that the error may have first appeared in this equation, but may have been caused somewhere else.

 If you find out that your run stopped specifically in iteration 14, you likely have a problem with the EDGE-T transport model.
 It runs iteratively with REMIND, but only after iteration 14.
 It calls [`edgeTransport::toolIterativeEDGETransport`](https://github.com/pik-piam/edgeTransport/blob/master/R/iterativeEDGETransport.R) and its input/output data are in the `EDGE-T` subfolder.
 You should find an error message in `log.txt`.
-If this is not helpful, try opening that script in an interactive `R` session (on your run's folder) and run it line by line, you'll have a better idea of what the problem actually was.
-Forcing the model to redownload it's input data (see above) can help if something in either model changed when you created that folder.
+If this is not helpful, try opening that script in an interactive `R` session (on your run’s folder) and run it line by line, you’ll have a better idea of what the problem actually was.
+Forcing the model to redownload its input data (see above) can help if something in either model changed when you created that folder.
 Also make sure that you are using a snapshot/renv that was created around the same time you cloned (or last pulled) your REMIND folder.
 The EDGE-T model makes heavy use of specific libraries that are updated constantly.
-So you'll often find that a newer EDGE-T library (that would be loaded if you didn't set a snapshot or updated your renv) won't work with a REMIND folder that is even a few days old.
+So you’ll often find that a newer EDGE-T library (that would be loaded if you didn’t set a snapshot or updated your renv) won’t work with a REMIND folder that is even a few days old.

 The file `abort.gdx` contains the latest data at the point GAMS aborted execution, which can be analysed using GAMS Studio.